Introduction:

 library(plumber)

-Building a simple API using plumber:
+Building a simple API using plumber

-The plumber package requires the user to define their API and its methods in a standalone file which is then deployed (for the lack of a better word) by the package, as we will see below.
+package requires the user to define their API and its methods in a standalone file which is then deployed (for the lack of a better word) by the package, as we will see below.

-• define the API and its methods or functions in a standalone “.R” file (for example “fileName.R”),
+- define the API and its methods or functions in a standalone “.R” file (for example “fileName.R”),

-• use the roxygen2 [#]** or roxygen2`-like **[#*] comment handlers (the symbols inside the square brackets) to define the API parts, and
+roxygen2`-like **[#*] comment handlers (the symbols inside the square brackets) to define the API parts, and - host or run the API using the command:

-pr("fileName.R") %>%
+pr("fileName.R") %>% pr_run(port=8000)

-We have adapted the following examples code from the examples shown on plumber’s website.
+’s website.
 You can find the file “plumber.R” in the “getting-started-with-plumber” folder on my GitHub repository.

 1. Provide a brief description of the API:

-We start by providing a brief description of the API.
-This description and methods/functions descriptions will be utilised by Swagger4 to generate API documentation automatically.
+4 to generate API documentation automatically.
 This documentation is handy as it will help prospective users understand how to interact with the API.

 1